Presentation of Mary: Story

 The account of the Presentation of the Blessed Virgin Mary in the Temple is principally based on the Protoevangelium of James, which has been dated by historians prior to the year 200 AD.
 The story relates that in thanksgiving for the birth of their daughter Mary, Joachim and Anne decide to consecrate her to God, and bring her, at the age of three years, to the temple in Jerusalem.
-Mary’s presentation in the temple draws parallels to that of the prophet Samuel, whose mother Hannah, like Anne, was also thought to be barren, and who offered her child as a gift to God at Shiloh.
+Mary's presentation in the temple draws parallels to that of the prophet Samuel, whose mother Hannah, like Anne, was also thought to be barren, and who offered her child as a gift to God at Shiloh.

 Mary remained in the Temple until her twelfth year, at which point Joseph was assigned to be her guardian.
 According to Coptic tradition, her father Joachim died when Mary was six years old and her mother when Mary was eight.

-It is from this account that arose the feast of Mary's Presentation.
+"This story is a legend with no foundation in history and the point of the story is to show that even in her childhood Mary was completely dedicated to God.
+However, it is from this very account that arose the feast of Mary's Presentation."

 Feast day

-The feast originated as a result of the dedication of the Basilica of Saint Mary the New, built in 543 by the Byzantines under Emperor Justinian I near the site of the ruined Temple in Jerusalem.
-This basilica was destroyed by the Sassanid Persians under Khosrau II after the Siege of Jerusalem (614).
+The feast originated as a result of the dedication of the New Church of the Theotokos, built in 543 by the Byzantines under Emperor Justinian I near the site of the ruined Temple in Jerusalem.
+This basilica was destroyed by the Sasanian Persians under Khosrow II after the Siege of Jerusalem (614).
 The first documented celebration of the feast in any calendar is the mention of the Εἴσοδος τῆς Παναγίας Θεοτόκου (Entry of the All-Holy Theotokos, i.e., into the Temple) in the Menologion of Basil II, an 11th-century menology of the Eastern Roman (also known as Byzantine) emperor Basil II.

 The feast continued to be celebrated throughout the East, was celebrated in the monasteries of Southern Italy by the ninth century, and was introduced into the Papal Chapel in Avignon in 1372 by decree of Pope Gregory XI.
 The feast was included in the Roman Missal in 1472, but was suppressed by Pope Pius V in 1568.
-As a result, it did not appear in the Tridentine Calendar.
-Pope Sixtus V reintroduced it into the Roman Calendar in 1585.
+As a result, it did not appear in the Tridentine calendar.
+Pope Sixtus V reintroduced it into the Roman calendar in 1585.
 Pope Clement VIII made this feast a greater double in 1597.
-The feast also continued as a memorial in the Roman Calendar of 1969.
+The feast also continued as a memorial in the Roman calendar of 1969.